LRWiley/Lane-and-Kailani/README.md

-# Mycah and Elliott's wedding site!
+# Kailani and Lane's wedding site!

 - https://elliottandmycah.com
 - https://mycahandelliott.com

-Just a basic site with mostly static content for us to play around with various tech. :)
+A basic website with static content for our upcoming wedding!
+Huge thanks to ElGatoMantocko for the orignal code and assistance in getting this up and running.

 ## I'm not a designer